kickstartDS/cli/README.md

 **kickstartDS CLI** has to be installed for use with **Node.js**, which can be done through all the common package managers.
 You can either install it globally, or as a dependency of your Design System project.

-> :warning: **Install in project**: Installing the **CLI** as part of your Design System projects helps keeping the version used across your team and consumers consistent.
+> :information_source: **Install in project**: Installing the **CLI** as part of your Design System projects helps keeping the version used across your team and consumers consistent.
 We generally advise going this route, and wiring up your local `package.json` scripts entries to those commands for isolation.<br><br>Have a look at [part 2 of our main guide "Create your Design System"](https://www.kickstartDS.com/docs/guides/create/design#kickstartds-integration), for a more detailed explanation of this setup.

 Alternatively you can use the **CLI** directly, without installing it, by using `npx`, like this: